DecisionsDev/odm-ondocker/docs/README_standard.md

 | [Decision Runner]( http://localhost:9070/DecisionRunner) |  <http://localhost:9070/DecisionRunner> |resDeployer|resDeployer|

-## Verify the Docker images
+## Verifying the docker images

 You can check the container status with the following command:
 ```
  docker-compose ps
 ```
- The following screen capture shows the list of running containers.
+ This screen capture displays the list of running containers.

 ![Flow](images/StandardFig02.png)